bashirah84/BANK---OF---AMERICA---CONSUMER---COMPLAINTS--ANALYSIS-2017---2023-./Bank of America Consumer Complaint Report.md

   ---
 ## 🛠 **Tools & Technologies**

-Power BI: Data visualization and dashboard creation.
+Power BI: Data Cleaning, Data visualization and dashboard creation.

-Excel: Data source and initial storage.

 ---
 ## 📂 **About the Dataset**